|

 which spelled REMINGTON, the Musirama label, plus the heading

-on the stationary (and other documents) with the slogan 'music
+on the stationery (and other documents) with the slogan 'music

 for millions', the capital R on the catalog with the Remington